 By "perceived enemies," they mean "anybody who might be corrupted by the Scourge."
 And by "anybody who might be corrupted by the Scourge," they mean "anybody who isn't part of the Scarlet Crusade."

-Also in Warcraft III, you probably still cheer when Garithos is killed by Varimathras and devoured by ghouls.
+Also in Warcraft III, you probably still cheer when Sylvanas betrays the very racist Garithos, has him killed by Varimathras and the ghouls proceed to eat his corpse.

 In Mount Hyjal, your character infiltrates the Twilight's Hammer to conduct sabotage.
 To prove your loyalty, you are ordered to execute some of the failed applicants who are held in detention.
 Luckily for you, the Twilight's Hammer functions on Klingon Promotion and every single prisoner is more than happy to attack you and offer your blood as a sacrifice to the Old Gods.